Display Options (Supplier Reports)

 Insert an extra line break after each group

-This feature also applies only to printable formats, and creates more space after a grouping no matter whether it is the first, second, or third grouping specified in the Reports tab.
+This feature also applies only to printable formats and creates more space after a grouping, regardless of its position in the reports tab.

 Add bold line after each group